Ethiopian Airlines Flight 708: Summary

 Minutes after departing from Haile Selassie I International Airport bound for Paris, when the aircraft was flying at some 29000 ft, seven members of the Eritrean Liberation Front stood up and tried to gain control of the plane.
-A hand grenade that was armed by one of the hijackers was rolled down the aisle by a passenger.
+Onboard security guards opened fire on the hijackers, killing six.
+During the firefight a hand grenade that was armed by one of the hijackers was rolled down the aisle by a passenger.
 The grenade exploded in the rear part of the fuselage, some 6 in off the plane's centreline, blowing a hole in the cabin floor and damaging or severing several controls of the aircraft, including those of throttle of two engines, of the rudder, and of the horizontal stabiliser.
-Despite this, the crew turned back the airplane to the airport of origin and managed to land it safely; it sustained minor damages that were repaired later.
+Despite this, the crew turned back the airplane to the airport of origin and managed to land it safely; it sustained minor damages that were later repaired.
+The seventh hijacker died in hospital of their injuries.

-Security guards —there were six of them aboard— opened fire at the terrorists, killing six of the hijackers on board, while the seventh one died in a hospital.
+One of the passengers on the flight was English retired oil executive and art collector Rodney Searight.
+He was injured during the attack by the hijackers.